octopusBD/apiEmbraer4-sem/README.md

 <li>Non-Functional Requirements</li>
 <ul>
       <li>
-            The system must be protected against unauthorized access, ensuring that only authenticated users can perform operations within the system.
+            The system must be protected against unauthorized access, ensuring that only authenticated users can perform operations within the system;
       </li>
-      <li>The system must be able to efficiently process a large amount of data, without presenting delays or slowness to the users.</li>
+      <li>The system must be able to efficiently process a large amount of data, without presenting delays or slowness to the users;</li>
-      <li>The system must be available for use most of the time, minimizing downtime for maintenance or updates.</li>
+      <li>The system must be available for use most of the time, minimizing downtime for maintenance or updates;</li>
       <li>
             The system must be easy to use and intuitive, allowing users to perform operations quickly and efficiently, without the need for additional training.
       </li>